KumoCorp/kumomta/docs/changelog/main.md

 ## Breaking Changes
 * `kcli bounce-list` no longer returns json output by default.
 Use `--json` to explicitly request json output.
+* The filename format for log file segments now includes fractional seconds so that there is no chance of file naming collision when using aggressively small values for `max_file_size` or `max_segment_duration`.

 ## Other Changes and Enhancements
 * Queue and Egress configs can now be set to work in a mode where they refresh